 - Kids’ clothing — t-shirts, long-sleeved tops, baby bodysuits, bibs, jackets, etc.

 - Home and living — wall art, mugs, stationery, blankets, towels, candles, etc.

 - Accessories — phone cases, tote bags, pins, face masks, etc.

 All in all, you won’t be short of choice when it comes to finding a product to customize using either solution.

 That said, Printify’s overall product catalog is over twice as large as Printful’s.
 There are around 850 products available from Printify compared to 341 from Printful.

 This considerable difference in product catalog size gives Printify users a lot more choice within certain product areas.
 Taking the men’s t-shirt category as a prime example, there are around 50 different t-shirts available in Printify compared to 30 or so in Printful.

-In the very popular POD category of mugs, this difference in catalog size is even more pronounced — you’ve a choice of 60 mugs in Printify versus around just 5 mugs in Printful.
+In the very popular POD category of mugs, this difference in catalog size is even more pronounced — you’ve a choice of around 50 mugs in Printify versus around just 5 mugs in Printful.